-Since 1903, Lazare Kaplan International Inc. (õLKIö) has been an acknowledged leader among the worldøs top diamond cutting and polishing companies.
+Since its founding in 1903, Lazare Kaplan International Inc. (õLKIö) has been an acknowledged leader among the worldøs foremost diamond cutting and polishing companies.
 LKI was the first U.S. company specializing in diamond manufacturing to become publicly listed on a major U.S. stock exchange (AMEX).
 The firm abides by stringent financial accounting laws and regulations.